Every Johnny Depp Movie Ranked Worst To Best

 The first collaboration between Johnny Depp and Tim Burton is also one of their very best, in this dark and melancholic fairytale about embracing those who look different.
 "Edward Scissorhands" proved to be the start of a very profitable relationship for the duo, and gave Depp the chance he had been looking for to break away from the teen heartthrob roles he was being cast in after his star-making turn on the TV procedural "21 Jump Street."

 Edward couldn't be further from some of Depp's other early roles, and while he does prove himself to be incredibly lovable, his outward appearance at least is a huge departure from his other 1990 film, "Cry-Baby."
 It demonstrated early in his career that he was a formidable talent, with a particular proficiency for playing dark and unusual characters.
-Depp's performance also impressed critics, including Marc Lee for The Telegraph, who said he was, "sensational in the lead role, summoning anxiety, melancholy, and innocence with heartbreaking conviction."
+Depp's performance also impressed critics, including Marc Lee for The Telegraph, who said he was "sensational in the lead role, summoning anxiety, melancholy, and innocence with heartbreaking conviction."

 1. Ed Wood

-In the wrong hands, "Ed Wood" could've been mocking in tone, but Burton's intent is to celebrate the director instead, and regardless of the quality of Wood's movies, the film is never sneering or condescending to him.
+In the wrong hands, "Ed Wood" could have been mocking in tone, but Burton's intent is to celebrate the director instead, and regardless of the quality of Wood's movies, the film is never sneering or condescending to him.
 Wood is a lively and eccentric character that is perfectly suited to Depp's talents.
 While it was considered to be a flop at the box office — something that seems oddly in keeping with the subject matter — "Ed Wood" was highly praised by critics, and it won two Oscars, including best supporting actor for Martin Landau's heartbreaking performance as Bela Lugosi.